Struggling to convert your leads into paying customers?

-Zappos might be a retailer, but it follows the footsteps of Amazon when it comes to structuring the sales funnel.
-The company grew its business using a customer-centric approach, and it clearly shows in its sales funnel.
+Zappos might be a retailer, but it follows in the footsteps of Amazon regarding structuring the sales funnel.
+It grew its business using a customer-centric approach, and it clearly shows in its sales funnel.

 Take its product page, for example.

 You’ll find every minute detail that a shoe buyer typically considers mentioned under each product.
-The company offers space to ask queries regarding the item, shares its customer reviews, and displays other products people liked.
+It offers space to ask queries regarding the item, shares, its customer reviews, and displays other products people liked.

-Not all retailers list such an in-depth product description or provide feedback features.
-The company has designed its sales funnel to ease the buying process.
+Not all retailers list such an in-depth product description or provide feedback on features.
+It has designed its sales funnel to ease the buying process.

 Zappos has always been customer-centric, but after being acquired by Amazon, its process has positively improved.

-If you observe its sales funnel, it comprises straightforward CTAs and self-explanatory steps to make navigation easy.
-The company additionally offers plenty of side benefits such as rewards points, discounts, and deals, to retain its customers.
+If you observe its sales funnel, it makes up straightforward CTAs and self-explanatory steps to make navigation easy.
+It additionally offers plenty of side benefits such as rewards points, discounts, and deals, to retain its customers.

 Uber initially attracts leads through a referral program and generates revenues from fares.

-But more than that, the company gains customers by making its product easily accessible.
+But more than that, it gains customers by making its products easily accessible.
 That is what makes its sales funnel successful.